Toward A Causal Framework for Modeling Perception: Acknowledgments

-Why rely on causality, in particular, SCM to model perception?
-Our modeling choice is based on three factors. \textit{First}, under the premise that humans use probabilistic reasoning for decision-making under uncertainty \cite{Kahneman2011Thinking}, the properties of a SCM $\mathcal{M}$ \eqref{eq:SCM} offer a structured way to describe the information $\mathbf{X}$ as represented by $P(\mathbf{X})$.
-A SCM $\mathcal{M}$ allows to disentangle $P(\mathbf{X})$ \eqref{eq:MarkovCondition} and to reason under hypothetical scenarios about $P(\mathbf{X})$ \eqref{eq:PosetofDist}, in principle, similar to how humans interpret information and accumulate knowledge \cite{Woodward2005MakingThigsHappen}. \textit{Second}, SCM are being increasingly used by ML researchers to approximate human-like reasoning \cite{Scholkopf2019_CausalML, Scholkopf_CausalRep_2021}.
-Given this trend, our proposed framework would be compatible with the next wave of ML applications (e.g., \citet{DBLP:conf/nips/SteenkisteLSB19, DBLP:conf/iclr/DittadiTLWAWBS21}). \textit{Third}, SCM, in particular through the DAG $\mathcal{G}$, can be useful tools to engage multiple stakeholders (e.g., \citet{Kusner2017CF, CST23, DBLP:conf/fat/BaumannCCIR23}), forcing to ``draw'' the assumptions about $\mathbf{X}$ and its data generating model.
+Our modeling choice is based on three factors.
+First, under the premise that humans use probabilistic reasoning for decision-making under uncertainty \cite{Kahneman2011Thinking} as argued in Section~\ref{sec:ProbabilisticPerception}, the properties of a SCM $\mathcal{M}$ (Equation~\ref{eq:SCM}) offer a structured way to describe the information $\mathbf{X}$ as represented by $P(\mathbf{X})$.
+A SCM $\mathcal{M}$ allows to factorize $P(\mathbf{X})$ (Equation \ref{eq:MarkovCondition}) and to reason under hypothetical scenarios about $P(\mathbf{X})$ (Equation \ref{eq:PosetofDist}), in principle, similar to how humans interpret information and accumulate knowledge \cite{Woodward2005MakingThigsHappen, PearlCausality2009, Pearl2018WHy}.
+Second, SCMs are increasingly used by ML researchers to approximate human-like reasoning \cite{Scholkopf2019_CausalML, Scholkopf_CausalRep_2021}.
+Given this trend, our proposed framework is compatible with the next wave of ML applications (see, e.g., \citet{DBLP:conf/nips/SteenkisteLSB19, DBLP:conf/iclr/DittadiTLWAWBS21}).
+Third, a SCM, in particular through its DAG $\mathcal{G}$, is a useful tools for engaging multiple stakeholders.
+A DAG, for instance, can be used to draw the assumptions about $\mathbf{X}$ and its data generating model in sensitive settings like discrimination testing \cite{CST23, DBLP:journals/jair/AlvarezR25} and synthetic data generation \cite{DBLP:conf/fat/BaumannCCIR23}.
+The DAG can essentially ``draw'' relevant individual experience.

-We do not, however, view SCM as equivalent to human reasoning and discourage such an interpretation.
-Based on the above factors, we view a SCM $\mathcal{M}$ as a useful tool for formalizing the reasoning about $\mathbf{X}$ by $R$.
-We are aware that this is not a view widely held within the fairness community (e.g., \citet{Hu_facct_sex_20}).
-Whether causal reasoning is or not the best framework for formalizing perception is a valid point worth exploring in future work.
+We do not view SCMs as equivalent to human reasoning.
+Rather, based on these three factors, we simply view SCMs as a useful and pragmatic tool for formalizing human reasoning about $\mathbf{X}$ in terms of probabilities (similar, e.g., to \citet{DBLP:conf/icml/Loftus24}).
+We are aware that this is not a view widely held within the fairness community (see, e.g., \citet{Hu_facct_sex_20}).
+Future work could explore non-causal approaches to extend Definition~\ref{def:Perception} that also capture reasoning about hypothetical scenarios.